kaijietti/leetcode-toolkit/README.md

 To use this userscript, you'll need a userscript manager like [Tampermonkey](https://www.tampermonkey.net/) (available for Chrome, Firefox, and other browsers).

 1. Install Tampermonkey or a similar userscript manager for your browser.
-2. Download and install the userscript.
+2. Go to [the GreasyFork Page](https://greasyfork.org/en/scripts/532158), and click on the "Install this script" button.
 3. Visit [a LeetCode problem page](https://leetcode.com/problems/two-sum/), and you should see the new features added by the script.

 ## Credits